 5. Your responsibilities

-(a) Before making a booking, we advise you to check advice issued by the Foreign & Commonwealth Office on your preferred destination by accessing the website at www.gov.uk/foreign-travel-advice or by calling the Foreign Office Travel Advice Unit on 0845 850 2829.
-If the Foreign Office advises that people should not visit a particular country, we will act on this advice.
+(b) If the Foreign Office advises that people should not visit a particular country, we will act on this advice.
 US residents who are planning a holiday with us should be aware that the US State Department issues a travel warning when, based on all relevant information, it determines that Americans should avoid travel to or within a certain nation.
-The State Department maintains a list of nations under a travel warning on its website at travel.state.gov.
+The State Department maintains a list of nations under a travel warning on its website at: https://travel.state.gov/content/travel/en.html.
 American travellers are advised to check this before making a booking.

-(b) In the event of active Foreign Office Travel or US State Department Travel advice and warnings against travel to a specific destination or location(s) of a trip, should the traveller still choose to travel, notwithstanding such travel advisory or warning, the traveller assumes all risks of loss, personal injury, death or property damage from any event that may arise out of or associated with the travel advice or warnings given.
+(c) In the event of active government advice and warnings against travel to a specific destination or location(s) of a trip, should the traveller still choose to travel, notwithstanding such travel advisory or warning, the traveller assumes all risks of loss, personal injury, death or property damage from any event that may arise out of or associated with the travel advice or warnings given.
 The Company strongly recommends you do not travel against Foreign Office Travel or US State Department Travel advice and warnings as they are given for your safety and security.

-(d) General information concerning passport, visa and health requirements applicable to UK Citizens is set out in our literature.
+(e) General information concerning passport, visa and health requirements applicable to UK Citizens is set out in our literature.
 However, such requirements are subject to change and you must check current requirements before departure.
-You will need a full 10 year passport to travel which is valid for six months after the date of your return.
-Some destinations also require visas and additional documentation and you should contact the Embassy or Consulate of the country which you are planning to visit in good time before you travel.
-Visit Visa Central to find out more.
+Passports for British Citizens are valid for travel to any EU country up to and including the passport expiry date.
+Many countries outside of the EU require that passengers’ passports are valid for at least six months after the completion of their journey, and/or contains blank pages (for visas).
+Please visit www.gov.uk/foreign-travel-advice for advice by country.
+Some destinations also require visas and additional documentation and you should contact the Embassy or Consulate of the country which you are planning to visit in good time before you travel, please click here to visit Visa Central.
 You should also contact your medical advisor or a specialist vaccination centre for details of the measures you will need to take prior to departure.
 All children should travel on full passports.
 It is your responsibility to obtain all documents required for your holiday, including passports, visas, heath certificates and international driving licenses, to ensure that these are in proper order and to take them with you.
-If you are travelling to South Africa with children under the age of eighteen (18) you will be required to produce additional documentation to the authorities which may include birth certificates and affidavits.
+We recommend that if you are travelling with a child (particularly one that does not share your surname or if travelling without one or both parents), you check the entry requirements for your destination.
+Certain countries have introduced additional requirements, such as documentation that proves your relationship to the child as well as documentation that proves you have permission to travel with them.
+The Company cannot be held responsible should you or any member of your travelling party be denied entry to a country due to non-compliance with these requirements.
+Please consult the travel advice produced by the government of your home jurisdiction, the government who issued the passport and/or visa you intend to travel under and the government of your destination for further details.
 We will not be liable to make any refund or pay compensation if you or any member of your party is unable to proceed with the holiday as planned because of incorrect or missing personal documents, or any other failure to meet passport, visa or immigration requirements.

-It is strongly recommended that you and all members of your party have comprehensive travel insurance cover and that it is adequate for your needs.
-Your policy of insurance should provide cover for personal injury, death, medical and repatriation costs in the countries which you intend to visit, together with cover for loss of baggage and valuables, personal liability, delay, cancellation, curtailment, missed departure and legal expenses.
+We cannot emphasise enough the importance of purchasing comprehensive travel insurance prior to date of travel.
+This insurance should be commensurate to the value of your booking, and cover cancellation and curtailment, all medical expenses including evacuation/repatriation, personal baggage, personal liability, death and permanent disability and travel document insurance. .
 If you suffer from a disability or medical condition you should disclose this to insurers.
 For those who participate in sports and activities whilst on holiday that have been organised and arranged independently of us, it should be understood that participation is at the individual's own risk and it is your responsibility to obtain the relevant insurance.
 Note that special insurance may be required if you intend to scuba dive or undertake any other dangerous or sports activities.
 Please keep your insurance details with you whilst on holiday.

 7. Airlines & other suppliers